KittichoteKamalapirat/endobase-monorepo/README.md

 - container db updates every 1 minute
 - endoscope db updates everytime there is action (so it's 100 up-to-date)
 - snapshot db taken every 1 hour (can be changed in the setting)

+### Seeding data

+1. Firstly drop all the existing tables by running comment out the 01_drop.seed and run yarn seed:run
+2. start the service to recreate the database
+3. comment out the seed and run yarn seed:run again to create the data